 It was a quick and easy recipe.

-They can be cooked off in small or larger batches – the dough can live happily in the fridge for a week or so – or freezer more indefinitely.
+They can be cooked off in small or larger batches – the dough will live happily in the fridge for a week or so – or freezer more indefinitely.

 - 1tsp baking powder

 - 110g/4oz butter, cut into cubes, plus extra for greasing

 - Sift the flour & baking powder into a large bowl